pduong0126-dev/460-final/DEVLOG.md

 - Format the entrance, exit, and relic chambers as important nodes.
 At each important node, run Dijkstra's to find shortest-paths to all other nodes, retain only the distances found between two important nodes, then visiting each relic chamber exactly once before finishing at the exit.

-- DP is required to find optimal path and avoid recomputing with Dijsktra's redundantly
+DP is required to find optimal path and avoid recomputing with Dijsktra's redundantly and so that it can decide the most optimal order of relic chambers to visit.
+A single shortest-path will not be able to do this.

 ---